Man Up | Ep. 164 • January 02, 2017

 If you can’t make the money right now, there are lots of ways to go online and get a group.
 Or there are actually some new companies right now for — therapy is a horrible term.
 It’s a horrible word because it makes it sound like you’re broken.
 Like, usually you think of physical therapists as somebody that you go to see when you break your arm or you break your leg or something, and they put you – fuck therapy.
 It’s counselling.
 It’s like coaching.
 Coaching is more about results.
 “Here A to get to B, and you go there and we get to the results”, right?

 Therapy is more something that’s there all the way through.
 That’s something that you can follow on, so that no matter how bad life gets that week, you know that’s there.
 That’s coming up.
 That session’s coming up.
 That’s for you.
 Get that team around you.
 Get coaches and therapists.
-And if you can’t afford it, like I was saying right now, like on a regular basis, there are a whole bunch of aggregators for therapists that basically you pay a set fee, same fee for everyone.
+If you can’t afford it, like I was saying right now, like on a regular basis, you can do – there are some apps where you can, I forget the names of those but there are a whole bunch of aggregators for therapists that basically you pay a set fee, same fee for everyone.
 I think you can get as low as 80 bucks an hour or something.
 It could be even lower, maybe 15, 20, I don’t know.

 The standard rate for a good therapist is 200 an hour.
 If you can’t afford that, there are companies that basically hook you up on the internet.
 You do Skype therapy and that’s cheaper.
 Or here’s another hack, is if you’re in a university town, go to the university clinic.
 There are going to be fellows.
 They’ve already done their PhDs and they’re working on the practicum year, and they need to do a year of supervised practice.
 They’ll do it for real cheap.
 Especially if you’re an actual student, it’s almost going to be zero dollars for that.
 But even if you’re a member of the public, they always need people to practice with to help them with their problems.